iamdestinos/john-hollister.github.io/README.md

 2) in terminal -> git commit -m "description in commit quotes"
 3) in terminal -> git push

-## How to install projects using opspark tool
+## How to install projects using opspark tool (only for os install, os submit, os test)
 1) in terminal -> code ~/.bashrc
 2) in .bashrc file on line 4 -> export CHE_PROJECTS_ROOT=/workspace
 3) exit out of .bashrc file